-Correct, very good, good, slightly deep etc - can comment on fore and underchest development if needed (either correct, very good, good or lacking).
+Correct, very good, good, slightly deep etc - can comment on fore and underchest development if needed (either correct, very good, good, slightly short (underchest) or lacking).

 3. Dog from Front and Rear and Movement

 Stands in front - correct, slightly narrow, east west etc, - can comment on the rear but generally only if a problem.